bunnylushington/legacy-hibp/README.md

 -------

 I've incorporated the Public Domain library sha1-erlang into this package.
-The credits for that packe read:
+The credits for that package read:

 ``` erlang
 %%% SHA-1 module